Stefon Diggs Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - Note: Diggs' stats vs. Jets date back to 2016.

-- The 276.8 passing yards the Jets allow per game makes them the NFL's 30th-ranked pass defense this season.
+- The Jets are allowing 276.8 passing yards per game this year, the NFL's 30th-ranked pass defense.

-- The Jets have given up 26 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.
+- The Jets' defense is 19th in the league, allowing 1.6 passing touchdowns per game.

 Recent Performances

-- Against the Falcons last week, Diggs was targeted nine times and picked up 52 yards on five receptions.

-- Diggs put up 172 yards (on 16 catches) with two touchdowns in his last three games.
-He was targeted 29 times, and averaged 57.3 yards per game.
+- Diggs has 172 receiving yards on 16 catches (29 targets) with two touchdowns in his last three games, averaging 57.3 yards per game.

 Diggs' Buffalo Teammates